Why you must not read these translations

 — Werner Herzog, interviewed in The Guardian, 19 June 2020.

-I won't argue that reading my translations is better than reading the German originals (though truth to tell a couple friends have unreasonably suggested as much), but following Werner Herzog's position one might argue there's no point in reading Shakespeare unless in English—never mind that much Elizabethan usage is quite unintelligible without footnotes.
-So if you're German, better put aside those wonderful Schlegel translations of Shakespeare, which practically converted him into a national poet of Germany.
+I won't argue that reading my translations is better than reading the German originals, but following Werner Herzog's position one might conclude there's no point in reading Shakespeare unless in English—never mind that Elizabethan usage is often quite unintelligible without footnotes.
+So if you're German, better not put aside those wonderful Schlegel translations of Shakespeare, which practically converted him into a national poet of Germany.

 Was Hölderlin a Romantic?